 Requesting a Connection

 You can request a DirectLink connection to connect your network to a specified DirectLink location, where you must have a router or a fiber-optic cable linked to your network.
 This connection then enables you to reach your resources in the whole Region associated with this location.
-If your resources are placed in only one Availability Zone (AZ) of a Region, we recommend to create a connection between your network and the corresponding location to reduce latency.
+If your resources are placed in only one Subregion of a Region, we recommend to create a connection between your network and the corresponding location to reduce latency.

-Requesting a Connection Using Cockpit v1
+Requesting a Connection Using Cockpit v2

-The CREATE CONNECTION dialog box appears. -
+The CREATE DIRECTLINK CONNECTION dialog box appears.

-In the Name field, type the name of the connection.
+2. In the Name field, type the name of the connection.

 Requesting a Connection Using OSC CLI